Doctoral Award in

 Doctoral Award in Developing Strategic Management and Leadership Potential

-The aim of this unit is to develop learners’ understanding of strategic management in a globalised world and how leadership informs and influences strategic change.
+The aim of this award is to develop learners’ understanding of strategic management in a globalised world and how leadership informs and influences strategic change.
 It will also develop ability to evaluate strategic position, choices and actions.

 Learning Outcomes: